-2. Allow their employees to use their own phones, tablets, and computers.
+2. Allow their employees to use their own smartphones, tablets, and computers.
 These would include work-related apps installed where applicable.

 There are pros and cons on both sides of the implementing BYOD.

 Employees are familiar with their own devices.
 They would need to learn to use the app and device in a work related way.
 But there is less of a learning curve with “bring your own technology”.
-This means they would learn the workplace-related tasks more efficiently.
+This means they would learn the workplace-related tasks more efficiently, resulting in increased productivity..

 IT no longer has to maintain a lot of hardware; maintenance of the mobile devices is up to the employee.
 The software needed to work a system like this is cloud-based, and the cloud provider will maintain it.
 This frees IT to work on developing and implementing the rest of the technology in the company.